 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of BHSU, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At BHSU, approximately 71% of students took out student loans averaging $7,063 a year.
-That adds up to $28,252 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At BHSU, approximately 60% of students took out student loans averaging $6,660 a year.
+That adds up to $26,640 over four years for those students.

 Contact details for BHSU are given below.